By-Laws of the Loudoun Beekeepers Association, Inc.

 There shall be bi-monthly meetings of the Association each year in January, March, May, July, September and November.
 The President may change the month of a meeting during a given year if circumstances require it.
 Meetings may be combined with special events, such as workshops, dinners, picnics, etc.

-Members of the Association shall be notified by mail, or by other means as appropriate, of the time and place of each meeting or special program at least five (5) days prior to such meeting.
+Members of the Association shall be notified by mail, or by other means as approved by the Executive Committee, of the time and place of each meeting or special program at least five (5) days prior to such meeting.

 Membership in the Association is not required for attendance at meetings; however, only members in good standing may vote on any business of the Association.